1977 - Volume #1, Issue #2, Page #32[ Sample Stories From This Issue | List of All Stories In This Issue | Print this story | Read this issue]

 High Lift Wagon Outperforms Truck

 Manufactured in England, it's available in nine and seven ton models.
-The steel box (14 ft. long, 6 ft., 8 in. wide, and 42 in. high) on the nine ton model lifts hydraulically to an infinitely variable height up to 11 ft., 9 in. and can be tipped at any height to 55? for fast dumping of the load.
+The steel box (14 ft. long, 6 ft., 8 in. wide, and 42 in. high) on the nine ton model lifts hydraulically to an infinitely variable height up to 11 ft., 9 in. and can be tipped at any height to 55 degrees for fast dumping of the load.

 "It'll handle grain, fertilizer, silage, sand, manure or whatever you want to put in it," says Stanley.
 "We think corn, soybean and wheat producers will be particularly interested in the wagon's ability to reload planters and drill boxes.
 You can load the box with seed or dry fertilizer, raise it hydraulically and spout the material directly into the planter or drill boxes - eliminating the need for augers or other filling equipment."